October 27 - November 4, 2018

 • For any DCP content wishing to be submitted, please contact the Film Coordinator.

-Entries MUST be accompanied by three (3) high resolution images from the film to be reproduced, published and/or exhibited for promotional purposes as they pertain to the Banff Mountain Film Competition at Banff Centre.
-All images must be accompanied by film title, location and photographer credit and will be retained by the Banff Mountain Film and Book Festival archive.
-Please include these details in the Cover Letter on the Cart Summary checkout page.
+Film Finalists will need to provide at least three (3) high resolution images from the film to be reproduced, published and/or exhibited for promotional purposes as they pertain to the Mountain Film Competition at Banff Centre.
+All images must be accompanied by film title and photographer credit and will be retained by the Banff Centre Mountain Film and Book Festival archive (please save each image as ‘FILM TITLE, photographer name’ otherwise we will credit photos as ‘image from FILM TITLE’).
+In addition, we request 2 trailers for public viewing; 1 short version 15-60 seconds and 1 longer (over 60 seconds) that we can use on our various marketing platforms.

-Digital; 300 dpi jpeg and/or Tiff format; minimum size is 4” x 6” landscape or portrait.
+300 dpi jpeg and/or Tiff format; minimum size is 4” x 6” landscape or portrait (1MB or over).

 GRANT OF RIGHTS AND WAIVER